-Best Bivy Sacks To Keep You Safe In Freezing Temps
+Best Bivy Sacks To Survive Freezing Cold Temperatures

-When it comes time to survive the elements in an emergency, you need a light shelter you can trust.
+Because when it comes time to survive the elements, you need a lightweight shelter you can trust.

 But it’s hard to find a 4-season tent designed for one person that doesn’t weigh 3-4 lbs.

-While that sounds light compared to other shelter options, 4 lbs. is a big addition to your pack or vehicle, both in weight and volume.
+While that sounds light, 4 lbs. is a big addition to your pack in both weight and volume.

 TACT Bivvy Main Image